Krishna in the Mahabharata: Background

 Krishna's childhood deeds, such as killing of the horse demon Keshi (pictured), are referenced throughout the epic, even though these stories are not narrated in the Mahabharata itself but rather in its later appendix, the Harivamsha; sculpture from Gupta period (ca. 321–500), Metropolitan Museum of Art.

 Krishna’s background prior to the Mahabharata’s main events is referenced in the epic and detailed in related texts, particularly the appendix Harivamsha, establishing his identity and capabilities before his involvement with the Pandavas and Kauravas.
 He is born in Mathura to Devaki and Vasudeva, as their eighth child.
 A prophecy predicts that Devaki’s eighth son will kill Kamsa, her brother and the usurping king of Mathura, leading Kamsa to imprison the couple and kill their first seven children at birth.
-Krishna’s birth occurs under divine circumstances: Vishnu takes form as Krishna, and Vasudeva, aided by supernatural means, carries the newborn across the Yamuna River to Gokula on the night of his birth, exchanging him with the daughter of Nanda and Yashoda, cowherds who raise Krishna.
+Krishna’s birth occurs under divine circumstances: Vishnu takes form as Krishna, and Vasudeva, aided by supernatural means, carries the newborn across the Yamuna River to Gokul on the night of his birth, exchanging him with the daughter of Nanda and Yashoda, cowherds who raise Krishna.
 Krishna grows up in Vrindavan among the Gopas and Gopis, a pastoral community, where he performs a series of acts documented in the Mahabharata and elaborated in texts like the Harivamsa.
 He defeats several demons and performs miracles like the lifting of Mount Govardhana.
 Later, Krishna returns to Mathura, confronts Kamsa in a public arena, and kills him, restoring Ugrasena, Kamsa’s father to the throne.
 Following this, Krishna relocates the Yadavas to Dvaraka, a fortified coastal city he establishes, where he rules alongside his wife Rukmini and other consorts.

 This pre-epic history provides context for Krishna’s role in the Mahabharata.
 His Yadava lineage connects him to the Pandavas, as Kunti, their mother, is his father Vasudeva’s sister, making him their cousin.
 His reputation as the slayer of Kamsa and ruler of Dvaraka precedes his interactions with the epic’s characters, lending weight to his later counsel and actions.
 Additionally, his divine status as Vishnu, acknowledged by the sage Vyasa within the narrative and confirmed through revelations to Arjuna, informs his contributions to the Mahabharata’s events.
 Beyond family ties, Arjuna and Krishna are also rebirth of divine pair Nara and Narayana respectively.
 These origins establish Krishna as a figure with both human ties and a divine mission, setting the stage for his extensive involvement in the epic’s conflicts and resolutions.